AFLplusplus/LibAFL-legacy/README.md

 The basic workflow for writing a fuzzer with LibAFL is as follows:

 1. Let's decide on the input structure now.
 Now, this is not necessary, if raw_bytes and a length are all we need, no problem.
-But if your target takes a structured input (like a PNG, PDF etc), you can extend the `raw_input_t` structure to include those
+But if your target takes a structured input (like a PNG, PDF etc), you can extend the `afl_raw_input_t` structure to include those

 2. Build a simple executor, which runs the target, places the input for the target to read.
 A very simple example would be an executor which `forks` and `executes` the target as a child process, also placing the input correctly (in say, stdin or a file) for target to read.
 AFL's forkserver is another example of an executor.